mwallace98/mwallace98/README.md

 ## About Me

-I'm currently finishing up the Full Stack program at BloomTech and looking forward to transitioning into a software engineering role.
+I'm a Fullstack Graduate from Bloomtech looking forward to transitioning into a software engineering role.

 ## Tech Stack